JannieI/canvas-workstation-V3/src/docs/roadmap.md

     - sort child fields on properties
     - click inside Navigator = selected Widget.
 Should this happen, and how do we manipulate Widget - ie click and delete it.
 Work out what is most practical.
     - sync resizing / or not: change graph size => widget reseizes, and vice versa.
+    - Menu option: network summary, showing a tree of the network: name, parent node types (with number of parent nodes for each in brackets) and relationships per each node type (with number of child nodes in brackets).
+Click on a node type or a relationship, and that is filled in the dropdowns and the summary becomes blank.
+    - Menu option: help test that replaces the graph, short and to the point.
+In addition, snippets to click on for help, as well as tooltips.

     Canvas Server:
     -------------